jules2689/trudeau/docs/2020-04-21/post_news.md

 We know what has kept our healthsystem from being overwhelmed.
 There is no doubt that our sacrifices and everyday inconveniences over the past weeks have prevented an explosive outbreak in Canada.
 Explosive outbreaks like the ones that overwhelmed health care systems like in italy, spain and new york.
-What does this tell us?it tells us that we cannot be too confident, that we cannot let our guard down and we cannotafford to have any weak points in our system.
+What does this tell us? it tells us that we cannot be too confident, that we cannot let our guard down and we cannotafford to have any weak points in our system.
 What we can do is ensure we all work together.
 Ensure we stay the course and that we work to strengthen supports that meet the needs of our most vulnerable members of society.
 If we ensure that basic needs are met for everyone, we protectthe health of all Canadians.